Sanket1545/EV_Charging_Assistance/README.md

-springboot-backend folder contains the all java files of the Project. react-frontend contails all react codes related to project.
+springboot-backend folder contains the all java files of the Project.
+React-frontend contails all react codes related to project.